hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 > ## Slurm script: full view
 >
-> Just following the exercise above can you create a batch file to submit your LAMMPS job to 3 nodes such that a total of 36 processes are distributed equally among these nodes.
+> Just following the exercise above can you create a batch file to submit a LAMMPS job for the above input file (say, in.lj) to 1 core only.
 You will submit the job to a partition/queue named 'batch'.
-The job might take nearly 65 hours to complete, and the 'batch' partition allows you to submit jobs not crossing 72 hours time limit.
-The name of the LAMMPS executable is lmp_mpi and the name of the input file is in.chain.
+The job is expected to take not more than 5 minutes, and the 'batch' partition allows you to submit jobs not crossing 72 hours time limit.
+The name of the LAMMPS executable is lmp.
 >
 > > ## Solution
 > > ~~~
 > > #!/bin/bash -x
 > > #SBATCH --account=ecam
-> > #SBATCH --nodes=3
+> > #SBATCH --nodes=1
-> > #SBATCH --ntasks-per-node=12
+> > #SBATCH --ntasks-per-node=1
 > > #SBATCH --output=mpi-out.%j
 > > #SBATCH --error=mpi-err.%j
 > > #SBATCH --time=72:00:00